guillaume-vcnt/guillaume-vcnt/README.md

 # Hi there 👋

-After an early career in graphic design and retail, and international experience between the United States and Canada, I decided to reconnect with one of my first passions: technology.
+After gaining initial experience in graphic design and retail, and spending time abroad in the United States and Canada, I chose to return to one of my earliest passions : computing, while broadening my skill set.
-I’m now working as a Cloud Specialist in Business Applications.
+Following several intensive training programs, I’m now working as a Cloud Specialist in Business Applications.

 10 things about me :
 - 🐺 I have a young Husky named Lúthien